 Most of structures located in regions prone to earthquake hazards suffer from various types of destruction caused by seismic loads.
 Under such earthquake occurring, the parts (especially the columns) of building structures suffer damage.
-Looking on the other side, especially considering the performance of such buildings under seismic occurrence, there is a great need to strengthen the column seven without changing their building masses; this clearly shows that there is a need to investigate the connection between technical repairing or strengthening procedures and the column capacity.
+Looking on the other side, especially considering the performance of such buildings under seismic occurrence, there is a great need to strengthen the columns even without changing their building masses; this clearly shows that there is a need to investigate the connection between technical repairing or strengthening procedures and the column capacity.
 In this understanding, more researches are being conducted to get required performance of structures under seismic loading, by means of looking at different point of view and directions.

-Recently, application of fiber reinforced plastic composite system by gluing them to external part of the reinforced concrete structures is gradually becoming popular for the aim of repairing and strengthening Kakaletsis (2016), (Liang et al. 2016, Smyrou et al. 2015).
+Recently, application of fiber reinforced plastic composite system by gluing them to external part of the reinforced concrete structures is gradually becoming popular for the aim of repairing and strengthening (Yang et al. 2017, Keykha 2017, Smyrou et al. 2015, Elwan and Omar 2014).
+Fibers to be used, as they have required characteristics include: glass, aramid and carbon.
+The production of these fibers is done in two ways: either as

-Corresponding author, Assistant Professor
+Corresponding author, Assistant Professor, E-mail: stuhta@omu.edu.tr

-E-mail: stuhta@omu.edu.tr